somsubhra88/Obsidian-Vault/Office/Coupon Sequence Diagram.md

 So far, we have yet to test the linear bandit in real life, but our system can accept the easy id as input and returns coupons based on the model predictions.

-7. Is it possible for the RIT RL engine to not only sort out the display from the existing but also give potential coupon candidates (kinda like Coupon Advance)?
+7. Can the RIT RL engine not only sort out the display from the existing but also give potential coupon candidates (kinda like Coupon Advance)?